Can the membership on a Mississippi joint airport board be adjusted when one owner has been paying double the cost?

 Common questions

-Q: Does the amendment need legislative approval?
+Q: Does an amendment need approval from the Legislature?

 Background and statutory framework